Is now the best time buy gold and silver?

 If you want to remove counterparty risk, you can store it with a company that has nothing to do with the banking system.
 These are in short supply.
 One company called Guardian Vaults does this.
 They’re only in Melbourne for now, but they have clients nationwide.

-I hope this all helps to put some new options forward in helping you buy and sell gold and silver – and help you profit from it too.
+I hope this all helps to put some new options forward in helping you buy and sell gold and silver — and that it helps you profit from it too.

 Enjoy that bullion!